neondatabase/website/content/guides/feature-flags-sveltekit.md

 > Note: According to an [advanced SvelteKit guide](https://kit.svelte.dev/docs/server-only-modules), using `.server` in the filename allows you to mark the code to be executed on server only.

-Next, run the command below to install the necessary libraries and packages for building the application:
+Next, run the commands below to install the necessary libraries and packages for building the application:

 <CodeTabs labels={["Neon serverless driver", "node-postgres"]}>